Feature Identification via the Empirical NTK: Introduction

+{\bf Related work.} The NTK is famous for being part of an exact solution in deep learning theory when a model's parameter drift throughout training is parametrically small \cite{jacot2018neural, roberts2022principles}.
+See Section \ref{sA} for a review.
+A large body of work analyzes the NTK in this context.
+However, the models that we study in this paper are {\it not} in this ``lazy" regime.
+Hence, our main hypothesis is a {\it theoretically-motivated empirical conjecture}, which is outside the scope of the theoretical NTK literature.

+Some authors, e.g. \cite{Atanasov:2021aa, fort2020deep, mohamadi2023fast, ortiz2021can} have explored whether kernel regression with the eNTK could provide a good approximation to the function learned by a neural network at the end of training outside the lazy regime.
+(This idea sometimes goes by the name of the ``empirical NTK hypothesis.")
+The motivation for this idea is similar to the motivation for our work.
+However, we study not whether the eNTK broadly provides a good approximation to the function learned by a realistic model, but whether natural quantities built from it could be used to interpret features in realistic models.

-.
-A few earlier works explored whether NTK eigenvectors align with interesting directions in trained models. \cite{loo2022evolution} and \cite{tsilivis2022can} visualized kernel eigenvectors as candidate features in small image nets (in the context of using the NTK to study adversarial training), and are the most closely related works. \cite{Atanasov:2021aa} and \cite{baratin2021implicit} argued that NTK tangent features rotate towards directions predictive of the outputs during training.
+A few earlier works explored whether eNTK eigenvectors align with interesting directions in trained models. \cite{loo2022evolution} and \cite{tsilivis2022can} visualized kernel eigenvectors in small image models (in the context of using the eNTK to study adversarial training), and are the most closely related works to ours. \cite{Atanasov:2021aa} and \cite{baratin2021implicit} demonstrated that eNTK spectral structure can align with target/label directions during training.
+In contrast, we consider whether eNTK eigendirections can align with latent features.